-The University of Warwick works with CES in Greece.
+The University of Warwick works with CESLink opens in a new window in Greece.
 Our representatives in CES can provide advice and guidance on applying to, and studying at the University of Warwick.
-Email: email@example.com.
+Email: firstname.lastname@example.orgLink opens in a new window.
 You may find the Education UK global website useful for information on studying in the UK.

 Contact the Europe Team